Last Updated on 11 September, 2023 by Samuelsson

-Being a rare candlestick pattern which doesn’t form that often, the bullish mat hold might have escaped the attention of most traders.
+Being a rare candlestick pattern that doesn’t form that often, the bullish mat hold might have escaped the attention of most traders.

 A bullish mat hold is a five candle candlestick pattern that forms in an ongoing uptrend, and signals that the trend will continue to be bullish.
 The first candle of the bullish mat hold is tall and positive and is followed by three small, negative candles.
 The last candle is big and bullish, and closes above the high of the pattern.